lessy-community/lessy/docs/api/tasks.md

 |-----------|--------|-----------------------------------|----------|
 | page      | number | Tasks' page to fetch (default: 1) | yes      |

 Note: abandoned tasks are never returned.
+Also, it does not return tasks finished more than 2 weeks ago.

 Result format: